African Youth Participation in Political and Civic Processes

 The Youth Democracy Cohort of The Summit for Democracy has developed a Menu of Possible Commitments meant to help prioritize, facilitate, and enhance youth civic and political participation.
 These 33 actionable and specific recommendations are provided as a set of policy options for participating governments in the Summit for Democracy – as well as other interested governments or international institutions – to choose from to adopt as commitments, reforms, and initiatives to improve youth rights and participation in their national contexts.

-This will be a hybrid event and will take place at The Youth Cafe’s offices located at S1 Kitisuru Gardens, Off Getathuru Rd, Nairobi, Kenya.
+This was a hybrid event that took place at The Youth Cafe’s offices located at S1 Kitisuru Gardens, Off Getathuru Rd, Nairobi, Kenya.

 - Faith Wambui Nyanjui – Media and Community Officer, The Youth Cafe